 If you're buying another property and your mortgage is 'portable', you're also fine (as long as your lender's happy with the new property and the price and you pass affordability tests).
 Your existing mortgage moves with you at no extra cost and when that deal comes to an end, you can remortgage on your new property – see our Porting your mortgage guide.

-But if it's not portable, you may face large fees to get out of the mortgage before the deal you're on ends, making moving very expensive.
-These are called early repayment charges and are often around 1-5% of the remainder of your mortgage debt.
+But if it's not portable, you may face early repayment charges that are often about 1-5% of the remainder of your mortgage debt, making moving very expensive.